ChrisChln/JumpGame/README.md

-Jumping Game Click openn the html file to run!
+Jumping Game Click open the html file to run!